SandyRuiYing/MIS374/README.md

 Step1: navigate to the location of requirement.txt

 Step2: pip install -r requirements.txt
+(the requirement.txt used django 2.0.2)